Knowing how to create a compelling value proposition is challenging.

 Value Proposition: The Canva value proposition is all about simplicity.
 More complex tools like Abobe Photoshop can be overwhelming for people that want to edit photos and be able to produce their own marketing graphics.
 Their target audience is people that want to produce graphics without the cost of hiring a graphic designer or having to spend months learning Adobe.

-Product/Service: Peloton, best known for its connected bike allows users to stream cycling classes on-demand.
+Business Model, Product/Service: Peloton, best known for its connected bike allows users to stream cycling classes on-demand.

 Peloton has seen huge growth recently with the rising trend towards fitness and a healthier lifestyle.
 Fast internet speed and the cheap availability of sensors has provided the technology to enable new business models.